paramiko/paramiko/sites/www/installing.rst

     $ pip install paramiko

-We currently support **Python 3.6+ only**.
-Users on older interpreter versions are urged to upgrade.

 Paramiko has only a few **direct dependencies**:

 - The big one, with its own sub-dependencies, is Cryptography; see :ref:`its